 Different types of anemia have different causes.
 They include:

 Iron deficiency anemia.
-Too little iron in the body causes this most common type of anemia is caused by a shortage of iron in your body.
-Your bone marrow needs iron to make hemoglobin.
-Without adequate iron, your body can’t produce enough hemoglobin for red blood cells.
+Too little iron in the body causes this most common type of anemia.
+Bone marrow needs iron to make hemoglobin.
+Without enough iron, the body can’t make enough hemoglobin for red blood cells.

-- Vitamin deficiency anemia.
-Besides iron, your body needs folate and vitamin B-12 to produce enough healthy red blood cells.
-A diet lacking in these and other key nutrients can cause decreased red blood cell production.
-Some people who consume enough B-12 aren’t able to absorb the vitamin.
-This can lead to vitamin deficiency anemia, also known as pernicious anemia.
+Vitamin deficiency anemia.
+Besides iron, the body needs folate and vitamin B-12 to make enough healthy red blood cells.
+A diet that doesn’t have enough of these and other key nutrients can result in the body not making enough red blood cells.

 - Sickle cell anemia.
-This inherited and sometimes serious condition is a hemolytic anemia.
-It’s caused by a defective form of hemoglobin that forces red blood cells to assume an abnormal crescent (sickle) shape.
-These irregular blood cells die prematurely, resulting in a chronic shortage of red blood cells.
+This inherited and sometimes serious condition is a type of hemolytic anemia.
+An unusual hemoglobin forces red blood cells into an unusual crescent shape, called a sickle.
+These irregular blood cells die too soon.
+That causes an ongoing shortage of red blood cells.

-These factors place you at increased risk of anemia:
+These factors can increase risk of anemia:

-- A diet lacking in certain vitamins and minerals.
-A diet consistently low in iron, vitamin B-12, folate and copper increases your risk of anemia.
+- A diet that doesn’t have enough of certain vitamins and minerals.
+Not getting enough iron, vitamin B-12 and folate increases the risk of anemia.

 - Pregnancy.
-Being pregnant and not taking a multivitamin with folic acid and iron, increases your risk of anemia.
+Pregnant people who don’t take a multivitamin with folic acid and iron are at an increased risk of anemia.

-Chronic conditions.
-If you have cancer, kidney failure or another chronic condition, you could be at risk of anemia of chronic disease.
-These conditions can lead to a shortage of red blood cells.
+Ongoing, called chronic, conditions.
+Having cancer, kidney failure, diabetes or another chronic condition increases the risk of anemia of chronic disease.
+These conditions can lead to having too few red blood cells.

-Slow, chronic blood loss from an ulcer or other source within your body can deplete your body’s store of iron, leading to iron deficiency anemia.
+Slow, chronic blood loss from an ulcer or other source within the body can use up the body’s store of iron, leading to iron deficiency anemia.

 - Other factors.
-A history of certain infections, blood diseases and autoimmune disorders increases your risk of anemia.
-Alcoholism, exposure to toxic chemicals and the use of some medications can affect red blood cell production and lead to anemia.
+A history of certain infections, blood diseases and autoimmune conditions increases the risk of anemia.
+Drinking too much alcohol, being around toxic chemicals, and taking some medicines can affect the making of red blood cells and lead to anemia.

 - Age.
 People over age 65 are at increased risk of anemia.

-Left untreated, anemia can cause many health problems, such as:
+If not treated, anemia can cause many health problems, such as:

 - Pregnancy complications.
-Pregnant women with folate deficiency anemia can be more likely to have complications, such as premature birth.
+Pregnant people with folate deficiency anemia may be more likely to have complications, such as premature birth.

 - Heart problems.
-Anemia can lead to a rapid or irregular heartbeat (arrhythmia).
-When you’re anemic your heart pumps more blood to make up for the lack of oxygen in the blood.
+Anemia can lead to a rapid or irregular heartbeat, called arrhythmia.
+With anemia, the heart must pump more blood to make up for too little oxygen in the blood.
 This can lead to an enlarged heart or heart failure.

 - Death.
 Some inherited anemias, such as sickle cell anemia, can lead to life-threatening complications.
-Losing a lot of blood quickly results in acute, severe anemia and can be fatal.
-Among older people, anemia is associated with an increased risk of death.
+Losing a lot of blood quickly causes severe anemia and can be fatal.

 Many types of anemia can’t be prevented.
-But you can avoid iron deficiency anemia and vitamin deficiency anemias by eating a diet that includes a variety of vitamins and minerals, including:
+But eating a healthy diet might prevent iron deficiency anemia and vitamin deficiency anemias.
+A healthy diet includes:

 - Iron.
-Iron-rich foods include beef and other meats, beans, lentils, iron-fortified cereals, dark green leafy vegetables and dried fruit.
+Iron-rich foods include beef and other meats, beans, lentils, iron-fortified cereals, dark green leafy vegetables, and dried fruit.

 - Folate.
-This nutrient, and its synthetic form folic acid, can be found in fruits and fruit juices, dark green leafy vegetables, green peas, kidney beans, peanuts, and enriched grain products, such as bread, cereal, pasta and rice.
+This nutrient, and its human-made form folic acid, can be found in fruits and fruit juices, dark green leafy vegetables, green peas, kidney beans, peanuts, and enriched grain products, such as bread, cereal, pasta and rice.

-- Vitamin C. Foods rich in vitamin C include citrus fruits and juices, peppers, broccoli, tomatoes, melons and strawberries.
-These also help increase iron absorption.
+- Vitamin C. Foods rich in vitamin C include citrus fruits and juices, peppers, broccoli, tomatoes, melons, and strawberries.
+These also help the body take in iron.

-If you’re concerned about getting enough vitamins and minerals from food, ask your doctor whether a multivitamin might help.
+If you’re concerned about getting enough vitamins and minerals from food, ask your health care provider about taking a multivitamin.

-To diagnose anemia, your doctor is likely to ask you about your medical and family history, perform a physical exam, and run the following tests:
+To diagnose anemia, your health care provider is likely to ask you about your medical and family history, do a physical exam, and order blood tests.
+Tests might include:

 Complete blood count (CBC).
-A CBC is used to count the number of blood cells in a sample of your blood.
-For anemia, your doctor will likely be interested in the levels of the red blood cells contained in your blood (hematocrit) and the hemoglobin in your blood.
+A CBC is used to count the number of blood cells in a sample of blood.
+For anemia, the test measures the amount of the red blood cells in the blood, called hematocrit, and the level of hemoglobin in the blood.

-- A test to determine the size and shape of your red blood cells.
-Some of your red blood cells might also be examined for unusual size, shape and color of the red blood cells.
+- A test to show the size and shape of the red blood cells.
+This looks at the size, shape and color of the red blood cells.

-Additional diagnostic tests
+Other diagnostic tests

-If you receive a diagnosis of anemia, your doctor might order other tests to determine the cause.
-Occasionally, it can be necessary to study a sample of your bone marrow to diagnose anemia.
+If you get a diagnosis of anemia, you might need more tests to find the cause.
+Sometimes, it can be necessary to study a sample of bone marrow to diagnose anemia.

 Anemia treatment depends on the cause.

 Iron deficiency anemia.
-Treatment for this form of anemia usually involves taking iron supplements and changing your diet.
-For some people, this might involve receiving iron through a vein.
+Treatment for this form of anemia usually involves taking iron supplements and changing the diet.

-If the cause of iron deficiency is loss of blood — other than from menstruation — the source of the bleeding must be located and the bleeding stopped.
+If the cause of iron deficiency is loss of blood, finding the source of the bleeding and stopping it is needed.
 This might involve surgery.

 Vitamin deficiency anemias.
-Treatment for folic acid and vitamin C deficiency involves dietary supplements and increasing these nutrients in your diet.
+Treatment for folic acid and vitamin B-12 deficiency involves dietary supplements and increasing these nutrients in the diet.

-If your digestive system has trouble absorbing vitamin B-12 from the food you eat, you might need vitamin B-12 shots.
-At first, you might have the shots every other day.
-Eventually, you’ll need shots just once a month, possibly for life, depending on your situation.
+People who have trouble absorbing vitamin B-12 from food might need vitamin B-12 shots.
+At first, the shots are every other day.
+In time, the shots will be shots just once a month, possibly for life.

 - Aplastic anemia.
 Treatment for this anemia can include blood transfusions to boost levels of red blood cells.
-You might need a bone marrow transplant if your bone marrow can’t make healthy blood cells.
+A bone marrow transplant might be needed if bone marrow can’t make healthy blood cells.

-- Sickle cell anemia.
-Treatment might include oxygen, pain relievers, and oral and intravenous fluids to reduce pain and prevent complications.
-Doctors might also recommend blood transfusions, folic acid supplements and antibiotics.
 A cancer drug called hydroxyurea (Droxia, Hydrea, Siklos) also is used to treat sickle cell anemia.

 - Thalassemia.
-Most forms of thalassemia are mild and require no treatment.
-More-severe forms of thalassemia generally require blood transfusions, folic acid supplements, medication, removal of the spleen, or a blood and bone marrow stem cell transplant, or, rarely, removing the spleen.
+Most forms of thalassemia are mild and need no treatment.
+More-severe forms of thalassemia generally require blood transfusions, folic acid supplements, medicines, a blood and bone marrow stem cell transplant, or, rarely, removing the spleen.